dl1bz/ESP32-IC705BT-PA/README.md

 You will need some additional electronic components between ESP32 and the IC-705.
 The ESP32 is using GPIO for PTT switching (H or L active, can be set) and DAC analog output for generating the voltage for band-switching.
 The generated voltage is programmed for PA which support XIEGUs band-switching protocol (can be adapted easy for other protocols, look and understand the program code).

+## Schematic ##

+...coming soon, please be patient.
+I will be testing some additional things, until I get all the electronic parts.

 ## Final words for note ##
 This program is free software; you can redistribute it and/or modify it how you want.
 This codebase is a "work in progress","as is" without any kind of support.